RobotecAI/rai/README.md

 - Run RAI on your own robot and talk to it, asking questions about what is in its documentation (and others!).
 - Implement additional tools and use them in your interaction.
 - Try a complex, multi-step task for your robot, such as going to several points to perform observations!

+## Debugging Assistant

+Use the [debugging assistant](./docs/debugging_assistant.md) to inspect ROS 2 network state and troubleshoot issues.

 ### Simulation demos